- March 30, 1961

 - Not Active

-Michael Mike Thackwell is a former racing driver from New Zealand who competed in various championships, including Formula One.
+Mike Thackwell is a former racing driver from New Zealand who competed in various championships, including Formula One.
+He recorded two starts in F1 World Championship, retiring in both races.

 Departure to Europe